Hawxy/Marten.Rebuilds.Distributed.AspNetCore/README.md

 are impractical.

 In this environment, any one of the nodes could be holding the daemon lock, and a web request requesting a rebuild may not hit the correct node.
-To get around this, we forward the rebuild request to all nodes via RabbitMQ, and the node with the lock will kick off the rebuild.
+To get around this, we forward the rebuild request to all nodes via RabbitMQ, and the node with the lock will stop the currently running daemon and start a rebuild.

 After the rebuild kicks off, its state is communicated via a distributed cache to all nodes, with middleware blocking any writes into the system whilst the rebuilding is occuring (I recommend combining this with a maintenance page for long rebuilds).
-This also provides a way for you to show the current rebuild state via your own UI.
+This state also provides a way for you to show the current rebuild state via your own UI.

 This was built to fit into our existing technology stack using libraries we're familiar with, intentionally avoiding the need to bring in a dedicated distributed coordinator (ie actor framework)